Nearest Neighbour-Based Statistics for 21cm-Galaxy Cross-Correlations in the Epoch of Reionization: Prospects for Detecting Cross-Correlations Using Different Frameworks

-These results demonstrate that nearest-neighbour distributions offer a more robust probe of 21\,cm--galaxy correlations under realistic observing setups.
+These results demonstrate that nearest-neighbour distributions offer a more robust probe of 21\,cm--galaxy correlations under realistic observational setups.
 The 1NN CDF statistics, by virtue of their sensitivity to higher-order non-Gaussian information, retain significant detection power even when aggressive foreground mitigation is applied, making it a compelling alternative to conventional two-point statistics for cross-correlation studies during the EoR.
+While our analysis in this work is restricted to the case $k=1$, we further examine the impact of incorporating higher-order ($k>1$) nearest-neighbour statistics in \app{appendix:addition_of_2NN_for_xcorr_detection}.